CPS' Positive School Culture Plan

 Cincinnati Public Schools' approach to discipline aims to help students learn good behavior while offering alternatives to putting misbehaving students out of school.

 CPS created Positive School Cultures within its buildings, starting in 2004-05, with staff and students emphasizing respect for each other and with supports in place to help prevent problem behavior.
 The Positive School Culture Plan is a proactive approach to discipline designed to head off behavior problems before they occur and to reduce the number of out-of-school suspensions and expulsions.

-Key components of CPS’ Positive School Culture Plan are two programs for students in grades 4-12: Alternative to Suspension (A2S) and Alternative to Expulsion (A2E).
-Both programs provide academic instruction along with counseling and social-skills instruction at off-campus sites for students removed from regular schools because of misbehavior.
+Key components of CPS' Positive School Culture Plan are two programs for students in grades 4–12: The Promise Center — formerly Alternative to Suspension (A2S) and Alternative to Expulsion (A2E).
+The Promise Center provides academic instruction along with counseling and social-skills instruction at off-campus sites for students removed from regular schools because of misbehavior.